AdithyaaCh/FAME---without-task-boundaries-/README.md

 # Boundary-Free Continual Reinforcement Learning via Statistical and Implicit Task-Shift Detection in FAME

+**Based on the paper:**
+**"Principled Fast and Meta Knowledge Learners for Continual Reinforcement Learning"**

+**Accepted at the Continual Reinforcement Learning (CRL) Workshop 2026**

 This repository contains the implementation of a **boundary-free extension of FAME (Fast and Meta Knowledge Learners for Continual Reinforcement Learning)** by replacing the assumption of known task boundaries with an online **Task-Shift Detection Module (TSDM)**.

 In realistic environments, task switches are rarely announced.
-This project studies how an RL agent can autonomously detect environment changes and trigger knowledge transfer without access to an oracle boundary signal.
+This work studies how a continual reinforcement learning agent can autonomously detect environment changes and trigger knowledge transfer without access to an oracle boundary signal.

 ## Overview